-Deferred maintenance becomes more expensive for an owner to correct year by year Declining conditions can hold back property values, hurting the tax base and the City's ability to provide services and intervene CRITICAL I CONCEPTS FOR NEIGHBORHOOD PLANNING IN FARGO To address issues that are emerging or longstanding in Fargo's core neighborhoods, understanding the nature of those issues and how they connect to each other is an important starting point.
+Overcoming both a hesitancy and an inability to make large home improvements Isolated examples of blight that threaten stable areas Limited financial motivation to upgrade aging multi-family properties Preservation of affordable opportunities currently provided by underimproved rental properties Making single-family properties in decline less appealing targets for rental investors and more appealing to homebuyers The design and function of major roadways (and of the overall network they form) Uncertainty and disinvestment stemming from evolving land use demands along some corridors Too much uncertainty about what can go where and what it will look like Inadequate processes for mediating disagreements between competing interests and visions CRITICAL TANK CONCEPTS FOR NEIGHBORHOOD PLANNING IN FARGO To address issues that are emerging or longstanding in Fargo's core neighborhoods, understanding the nature of those issues and how they connect to each other is an important starting point.
 But to arrive at a framework for making decisions and implementing tools that will make a difference, an understanding of critical concepts for good neighborhood planning is also needed.
 The following pages present four interrelated concepts that are particularly relevant for the core neighborhood and provide a foundation for identifying the types of actions that are likely to yield outcomes in favor of vibrant and sustainable neighborhoods and actions that might undermine long-term neighborhood health.
 Defining a healthy neighborhood Every neighborhood wants to be "healthy," but what does that really mean?
 In the context of neighborhood planning-especially when talking about revitalization or maintaining vitality-a healthy neighborhood refers to one that functions well on four specific factors: market, capacity, conditions, and image.
 When a neighborhood is faring well on each of these factors, the primary work for neighborhood leaders and their public and non-profit partners is centered around maintaining these strengths and recognizing that a fall off on any one of the factors feeds a downward cycle.
 If resident capacity to manage problems begins to slide, for example, conditions are apt to slide in some way, which translates to a shakier image and a weaker market that begets further decline in capacity.
 When a neighborhood is not strong on one or more of these factors, work should center on improving the weak points and recognizing that doing so will have ripple effects within the Healthy Neighborhoods cycle.
 If residents in a neighborhood organize to identify and manage small problems before they get out of hand, conditions are apt to improve, which influences a more positive image, which results in more people seeing the neighborhood as a desirable place to live.
 While there are other goals a neighborhood may want to achieve besides these four factors of neighborhood health, being healthy puts a neighborhood in the driver's seat of its own future.
 MARKET Who is living in the neighborhood and who would like to live in the neighborhood The market is strong Demand for housing is in balance with or exceeds the supply; prices are rising and keeping pace with inflation